theQRL/hyperion/libhyperion/codegen/ir/README.md

-# The Solidity to Yul Code Generator
+# The Hyperion to Yul Code Generator

-This directory contains the new experimental code generator that compiles Solidity to an intermediate representation in Yul with EVM dialect.
+This directory contains the new experimental code generator that compiles Hyperion to an intermediate representation in Yul with ZVM dialect.

 The main semantic differences to the legacy code generator are the following: